Filters & Data

 - Distance - The distance of the price from its average.

-- Crossover - Built from two moving average and the relationship between them.
+- Crossover - Built from two moving averages and the relationship between them.

 - Rank - The Percentile of the distance between the asset price and its average.